 The Social Skills for Autism app is designed to teach children, adolescents, teenagers and young people with autism the social skills they need to operate effectively and comfortably in social situations.

 The app is designed to assist the user in understanding the social world in which they live and to teach social skills in a fun and meaningful way.

-The Social Skills for Autism app also tries to address the nuances in communication and social interaction by introducing the concepts of context sensitivity, social consequences and emotional recognition into social situations and moves away from the stock answer or standard response in specific social situations.
+The Social Skills for Autism app also tries to address the nuances in communication and social interaction by introducing the concepts of context sensitivity.

 The Social Skills for Autism App has been developed by the Shine Centre for Autism, a Not for Profit, Registered Charity based in County Cork in Ireland.
 The Shine Centre has been working with children, adolescents and teenagers with autism and their families since 2001.
 In 2010 the Shine Centre developed an in-house programme called Personal and Life Skills (PALS) to help our children and teenagers learn and understand about the often confusing social world that surrounds them.

 The PALS programme has consistently shown very encouraging results for those who attended the programme both through the data collected and anecdotal evidence from their parents and carers.
 The problem with the PALS programme was that it was classroom based and limited in the number of children who could attend.
 Over time the Shine Centre was inundated with requests to join the programme.
 In 2013 work began on bringing PALS to an app platform, the Social Skills App (Mission Rescue Kloog) is a result of this work and we hope that we have created a fun and engaging app with all of the proven elements of the PALS programme to assist our children, adolescents and teenagers with autism to better understand and operate in the social world.

 To learn more about the Shine Centre please visit www.shineireland.com